Left Turn Truck Accident in New Mexico: Albuquerque Trucking Accident Lawyer Explains Liability

 If you were injured in a New Mexico left turn truck accident, you may be entitled to compensation by virtue of the fact that New Mexico law requires a vehicle turning left yield to yield to all vehicles which constitute an “immediate hazard.”
 If you were involved in a big rig crash, that would likely mean you were an immediate hazard and should have had the right-of-way.

-Here at the Caruso Law Offices, P.C., our experienced Albuquerque trucking accident lawyer will assess the facts of your case and apply it to New Mexico law to ensure your rights are protected.
+Here at the NM Truck Accident Attorneys, our experienced Albuquerque trucking accident lawyer will assess the facts of your case and apply it to New Mexico law to ensure your rights are protected.
 We handle cases throughout New Mexico, including in Las Cruces, Rio Rancho, Santa Fe, Roswell, Farmington, Hobbs, Lordsburg, or anywhere else in the state, including Albuquerque where our law office is located.
-Call the Caruso Law Offices, P.C. by dialing (505) 883-5000 to learn how we can help.
+Call the NM Truck Accident Attorneys by dialing (505) 883-5000 to learn how we can help.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.